 This command enables you to enable or disable all cache types or only the ones you specify.
 Disabling cache types is useful during development because you see the results of your changes without having to flush the cache; however, disabling cache types has an adverse effect on performance.

-Starting in version 2.2, you can enable or disable cache types only using the command line.
+Starting in version 2.2, you can only enable or disable cache types using the command line while running Magento in production mode.
+If running Magento in developer mode, you can enable or disable cache types using the command line or manually.
 Before doing so, you must manually make

 <magento_root>/app/etc/env.php writeable by the Magento file system owner.